humanitec-architecture/example-library/README.md

 ## README guidelines

-- Describe the purpose of the section (i.e. subfolder) this README belongs to.
+- Describe the purpose of the section (i.e. subfolder) that individual README belongs to.
 - List some or all example files and explain any details you consider relvant.
 Refer to files by their filename, e.g. `somefile.yaml`.
 - Refer to "_this section_" or "_this examples collection_" as opposed to "_this repo_".
 Remember that the content will be rendered into the developer docs and not be part of a repo in this context.
 - Explain complex code examples by